Bruce Sutter: Personal life and death

 Sutter remained in Atlanta with his wife and three sons after retirement.
 His son Chad was a catcher who played for Tulane University and was selected by the New York Yankees in the 23rd round (711th overall) of the 1999 amateur draft.
 Chad played one season in the minor leagues and later joined the coaching staff of the Tulane baseball team.

 On August 23, 2010, Sutter was named a minor league consultant for the Philadelphia Phillies.
-He was hired to evaluate pitching prospects at the team's Class AA and AAA affiliates.
+He was hired to evaluate pitching prospects at the team's Double-A and Triple-A affiliates.

-Sutter died at the age of 69 at a hospice in Cartersville, Georgia, on October 13, 2022, after a recent diagnosis of cancer.
+Sutter died at the age of 69 while in hospice in Cartersville, Georgia, on October 13, 2022, after a recent diagnosis of cancer.

 Upon the news of his death, MLB Commissioner Rob Manfred said, "Bruce Sutter was the first pitcher to reach the Hall of Fame without starting a game, and he was one of the key figures who foreshadowed how the use of relievers would evolve.
 Bruce will be remembered as one of the best pitchers in the histories of two of our most historic franchises."